johnrobinsn/pilotwatch/README.md

 }
 ```

-You can also point your browser to the PilotWatch proxy to see a list of the captures and to visualize any of the captures just enter the following into your browser on the machine that is running PilotWatch.
+You can also point your browser to the PilotWatch proxy to see a list of the captures and to visualize any of the captures.
+Just enter the following URL into your browser on the machine that is running PilotWatch.

 ```
 http://localhost:3000